rockchip-linux/rknpu2/examples/rknn_yolov5_demo/README.md

 ```

 Note: Try searching the location of librga.so and add it to LD_LIBRARY_PATH if the librga.so is not found on the lib folder.
-Using the following commnands to add to LD_LIBRARY_PATH.
+Using the following commands to add to LD_LIBRARY_PATH.

 ```sh
 export LD_LIBRARY_PATH=./lib:<LOCATION_LIBRGA.SO>